 Before any further explanations are made it's important to understand ontologies as a concept.
+This concept is general and exists in the whole of Neorg, but is extensively used within the GTD implementation.
 Think of an ontology as a container with some distinct properties.
 For starters, a single ontology contains any number of elements of the same type.
 The type consists of the following:

 - A text field (required) - A derives clause (optional) this merges the current ontology with another template ontology.
-Useful to derive e.g. a calendar ontology which will force you to provide all of the data necessary to display a calendar. - A display clause (required) how to display the data in the ontology, can be one of list, graph, calendar, table. - Any set of keywords: key: Date|Text|File.
+Useful to derive e.g. a calendar ontology which will force you to provide all of the data necessary to display a calendar. - A display clause (required) how to display the data in the ontology, can be one of list, graph, calendar, table. - Any set of keywords: key : Date|Text|File.
 Some keywords can be marked as required, while others optional.